digbmc/germantown-y/docs/metadata-docs.md

 You will need to upload the Metadata spreadsheet and the media files in order to add to the archive.

 ### Uploading the Metadata
-After adding metadata to the spreadsheet based on the instructions from [*Formatting and Editing the Metadata*](#formatting-and-editing-the-metadata), download the spreadsheet as a CSV by going to the File menu in the upper left, selecting the Download option, and choosing to download it as a CSV.
+After adding metadata to the spreadsheet based on the instructions from [*Formatting the Metadata*](#formatting-the-metadata), download the spreadsheet as a CSV by going to the File menu in the upper left, selecting the Download option, and choosing to download it as a CSV.
 Then navigate to the website repository (on GitHub or your code editor), locate the _data folder, delete the old **germantown-y-metadata.csv** file, and upload the new metadata CSV file with the same name as the one deleted.

 ### Uploading the Media Files
 Before uploading the media files, try to compress the files to reduce space usage, since there is a limited amount of storage.
 Files should be around 200-500 KB.
 For really big files such as a video or audio, it may be better to upload them onto another platform, such as Youtube, and then add the link of the large file in the filename and location section of the metadata spreadsheet.
 A useful resource for compressing images is [Squoosh](https://squoosh.app/).
 Text files usually take up low space, so compressing them is not a concern.
 See more size guidelines click [here](https://www.shopify.com/blog/image-sizes#1) (Feel free to look for other sources!).